CogGen: Cognitive-Load-Inspired Fully Unsupervised Deep Generative Modeling for Compressively Sampled MRI Reconstruction: Experiments and Results

-\textbf{Single-mode weighting vs. Dual-mode weighting.} To validate the necessity of the two complementary weighting mechanisms that combine the teacher mode and the student mode, we conduct an ablation study on Data$\#3$ at AF = 10, using identical INR architecture and the same total iteration budget.
-As illustrated in Fig.~6, removing the weighting design reduces CogGen to the standard Hash INR baseline and leads to visibly degraded reconstructions.
-Applying either weighting strategy alone yields clear accuracy gains, yet each single mode variant has inherent limitations.
-When only the radius based constraint is used in the teacher mode, difficult samples tend to be introduced too early, causing suboptimal updates before the model has sufficiently stabilized.
-In contrast, relying solely on the residual threshold rule in the student mode may penalize informative high-frequency components at later stages because it lacks frequency structured guidance, resulting in blurred textures or localized artifacts.
-Combining the two modes achieves the best overall performance, improving fine detail recovery while preserving global structural consistency, as highlighted by the red boxes.
-The corresponding quantitative results are summarized in Tab.~2, which further confirms the superiority of the dual-mode strategy across all reported metrics.
+To validate the necessity of this dual-thresholding design, we conduct an component-wise experiment on Data$\#4$ at AF = 10, using an identical INR architecture and the same total iteration budget.
+As illustrated in Fig.~8, removing the weighting design reduces CogGen to the standard Hash-INR-$\ell_2$-$\ell_1$ baseline and leads to visibly degraded reconstructions.
+While applying either weighting strategy alone yields clear accuracy gains, each single-thresholding variant has inherent limitations.
+When only the radius-based constraint is used, difficult samples within the current feasible region may still be strongly weighted before they become reliably fitable, causing suboptimal updates before the optimization has sufficiently stabilized.
+In contrast, relying solely on the data-consistency residual threshold rule may penalize informative high-frequency components at later stages because it lacks frequency-structured guidance, resulting in blurred textures or localized artifacts.
+Combining the two modes achieves the best overall performance, improving detail recovery while preserving structural consistency, as highlighted by the red boxes.
+The quantitative results in Table.\uppercase\expandafter{\romannumeral 3} further support the effectiveness of the dual-thresholding strategy across all metrics.